pwambui2020/gif-app/Documents/angular-apps/IP1/IP1/README.md

-# IP1
+## IP1 WONDERFUL QUOTES

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+## Description
+This wonderful application enables users to add  and delete quotes, like and dislike quotes and add the dates they were published.You are also able to see what was already there.

+## Screenshot

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Setup/Installation requirements
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.1.
+Clone or download and unzip the repository from github, https://github.com/pwambui2020/Quotes-app.git

 ## Code scaffolding